provigil/bayesian_hdx/README.md

 ## _slides_

-Contains two small project updates as PowerPoint slides, as well as my group meeting as a zip file.
+Contains two small project updates as PowerPoint slides, as well as my group meeting as a PDF file.

 ## _synthetic_dataset_